Annual Employee Benefits Compliance Responsibilities on January 1st

 IRS Controlled Groups

-It is also important to note that California is continuing its state individual mandate in 2022 and into the foreseeable future.
-The mandate requires all Californians to carry qualifying Minimum Essential Coverage (MEC) for the tax year, obtain an exemption, or pay a tax-penalty when filing California state tax returns.
-A one-time break in coverage is permitted for up to three months.
+In addition to federal regulations, California continues to implement its state-level individual mandate.
+This mandate requires all Californians to have qualifying MEC for the calendar year, obtain an exemption, or pay a tax penalty when filing California state tax returns.
+A one-time break in coverage is permitted of up to three months.

-Many other states, including Nevada, do not have individual mandates.
-The federal ACA individual mandate applies to all 50 states; however, the non-compliance penalty is $0.00 as of 1/1/2019.
+It’s important to note that many other states, including Nevada, do not have individual mandates.
+While the federal ACA individual mandate applies to all 50 states, its associated non-compliance penalty was reduced to $0.00 effective January 1, 2019.

 Most Recent Articles